messyOne/php-dockerized/README.md

 ## Running

-Set up a Docker Machine, adjust the volume paths in the docker-compose.yml and then run:
+Set up a Docker Machine and then run:

 ```sh
 $ docker-compose up